Oluwatosin1620/LITA-Projects-Assignment/README.md

 1. Create a dashboard that visualises the Excel and SQL insights.
 2. The dashboard should include a sales overview, top-performing products, and regional breakdowns.

-   The cleaned Excel file was loaded and transformed before visualization was performed, A calculated column was created to attain the Total Sales/Revenue while a measure was calculated to attain the Average Revenue..
+   The cleaned Excel file was loaded and transformed before visualization was performed, A calculated column was created to attain the Total Sales/Revenue while a measure was calculated to attain the Average Revenue.
+The column quality, profile and distribution were checked before visualization was performed.

 ![SalesData Quality](https://github.com/user-attachments/assets/a15aef2c-f70f-49b2-b70b-c2daca44109b)